 Striped burrfish have large heads and widely spaced bulging eyes.
 They are brownish in color, with large dark splotches along their bodies.
 Their eyes are golden-yellow with iridescent blue-green specks in the pupils.
 Burrfish are covered with short, heavy spines that are always erect—unlike their cousins, the porcupinefish, which have movable spines.
 They move by undulating or waving their pectoral fins and tails rather than by bending the entire body.
 Striped burrfish, like all of the burrfish and pufferfish, can take in water to inflate their bodies when threatened.

-Burrfish are covered with short, heavy spines that are always erect.
+Did you know that burrfish are covered with short, heavy spines that are always erect?

-In the wild they use their powerful beak-like jaws to eat small fish, barnacles, snails, crabs and clams.
+In the wild, striped burrfish use their powerful beak-like jaws to eat small fishes, barnacles, snails, crabs and clams.
 They have been observed swallowing hermit crabs whole—shell and all.

-Striped burrfish usually grow to 10 inches long.
+Striped burrfish grow to be about 10 inches long.

 Striped burrfish are common throughout their range.